PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 # Scalability

-Scalability is the term we use to describe a system’s ability to cope with increased load.
-Note, however, that it is not a one-dimensional label that we can attach to a system: it is meaningless to say "X is scalable" or "Y doesn’t scale."
+Scalability is the term we use to describe a system's ability to cope with increased load.
+Note, however, that it is not a one-dimensional label that we can attach to a system: it is meaningless to say "X is scalable" or "Y doesn't scale."

 Scalability means considering questions like "If the system grows in a particular way, what are our options for coping with the growth?" and "How can we add computing resources to handle the additional load?"